Adjunct Faculty, Learning Sciences and MSEd Programs

 6th grade mathematics and science teacher,

-Teaching assistnant in mechanical engineering courses and plant biology courses.
-Instructional materials developer in biology courses.
+Teaching assistant in mechanical engineering courses and plant biology courses.
+Lab ccordinator and instructional materials developer in biology courses.

 Private consultant: scientific visualizations, neural network and vehicle controls research.
 Co-developed virtual prototyping system.